The Silver Table | Finn Juhl | 1948

 L: 200/310 cm | W: 140 cm | H: 72.5 cm

-One of Finn Juhl’s most famous and extravagant designs, the spacious Silver Table from 1948 is a stunning example of his ability to merge bold design with sophisticated craftsmanship and rare materials.
-The sterling silver inlays serve not only as an exclusive decorative feature but also as a functional indicator of the seating capacity, accommodating anywhere from four to fourteen people.
-The table is available in four different variants.
+One of Finn Juhl’s most renowned and extravagant designs, the spacious Silver Table from 1948 is a remarkable example of his ability to merge bold aesthetics with refined craftsmanship and rare materials.
+The sterling silver inlays serve not only as an exclusive decorative detail but also as a functional guide to seating capacity — accommodating anywhere from four to fourteen people.
+The table is available in four variants.
+Please note that the extension leaves cannot be stored inside the table.

 Design: